Crossbow-js/starter-blog/_src/_posts/markdown.md

-Crossbow is not just *another* static site generator.
-We have unique features that make it so much better than your current workflow, you won't quite beleive how you lived without it.
+Crossbow is not just another static site generator.
+We have unique features that make it so much better than your current workflow, you won't quite believe how you lived without it.

 ### Code highlighting.